 Upgrading a Room at the Hyatt Ziva Los Cabos

-All of the rooms at the Hyatt Ziva Los Cabos are considered suites, but you have the option to book a premium room for 32,000 points per night.
+All of the rooms at the Hyatt Ziva Los Cabos are considered suites.
+But you can book a premium room for 32,000 points per night.
 Booking a premium award or redeeming a Hyatt Diamond Suite Upgrade Award on a paid stay only gets you an ocean view room – which many Diamond members get upgraded to anyway.
 Probably not worth shelling out the extra points for, in my opinion.

 When I called the front desk to inquire about the type of room I could confirm with a Hyatt Diamond Suite Upgrade Award, I was told they couldn’t tell me that until check-in time.
 Another front desk agent quoted me $300 per night to upgrade to a swim-up suite.

 The front desk wasn’t particularly helpful, so I called up Hyatt Gold Passport.
-A representative informed me that one of my rooms had already been upgraded to a Hyatt Ziva Suite and that tacking on a Suite Upgrade Award along with a $75 nightly fee would get me a swim-up room.
-When I called back to confirm this upgrade, the representative didn’t know what I was talking referring to and transferred me to the hotel’s front desk.
-Once again, I was told me they couldn’t confirm anything in advance.
+A representative informed me that one of my rooms had already been upgraded to a Hyatt Ziva Suite.
+Tacking on a Suite Upgrade Award along with a $75 nightly fee would get me a swim-up room.
+When I called back to confirm this upgrade, the representative didn’t know what I was referring to and transferred me to the hotel’s front desk.
+Once again, I was told they couldn’t confirm anything in advance.

 That being said, I don’t think it’s necessary to book anything above a standard room.
 This isn’t the type of resort where you’ll spend a lot of time in the room.
 You’ll be out, enjoying the great restaurants, the beach, and lots of on-site and off-site activities.

-If you have any tips or tricks for saving big at the Hyatt Ziva Los Cabos (whether on cash or points), please share them in the comment section.
+Do you have any tips or tricks for saving big at the Hyatt Ziva Los Cabos?
+Please share them in the comment section.